nhsd-exeter/dos-integration/README.md

 ### Add IP Address to IP Allow List

+To find your public IP you can visit https://www.google.com/search?q=whats+my+ip

+An IP Allowlist is kept in secrets manager for each environment (task, dev, live etc).
+The task environment list is used for each task environment deployed.
+The Secret Name for each is of the format

+    uec-dos-int-XXXX-ip-addresses-allowlist

+where XXXX is the name of the environment in lowercase.
+For most development work you only need to add your IP to the task and dev environments list.

+You can also add your IP to the lists with a script.

 Prerequisites (first setup only)

     make tester-build

-Requirements to update IP allow list (Every time)

-    tx-mfa

-To add an IP address to the IP allow lists, run the following command.
+To add an IP address to the IP allow lists, Ensure you're authenticated for access to AWS and run the following command.

     make update-all-ip-allowlists